I like keepaway games. They are great for improving ball control, shielding the ball, supporting play and communication.

-But straightforward keepaway quickly bores young players.
-There's not much fun and no end result.
+But “normal” keepaway quickly bores young players.
+There’s not much fun and no end result.

-How to play: Use one team per grid.
-To begin with, your players pass the ball to each other in number order: 1 to 2 to 3 to 4.
+How to play: To begin with, your players pass the ball to each order in number order: 1 to 2 to 3 to 4 etc.

-Make sure the players move after passing (no playing statues!) and they use the whole of the grid.
+Tip: Encourage your players to move immediately after passing and tell them to use the whole of the playing area.

 After a few minutes, call a number.
 The players with that number run into the other team’s playing area and try to steal the ball.
 Whoever steals the ball first gets a point for their team.

 When all the numbers have been called, the team with the most points wins.

 Play with two balls in each playing area and require the ball stealers to knock both balls out of the playing area to get a point.

 Award a bonus point if the ball can be stolen in less than five seconds.